 As you get ready for your cruise, know that your cruise line can help you with any special needs.
 Do you need a wheelchair?
 If you use a CPAP machine, the cruise line can provide distilled water and an approved extension cord, if needed.
 Do you have a dietary allergy?
 Are you traveling during a special occasion like a birthday, anniversary, honeymoon, or sailing with a group celebrating something such as a family reunion?

-If you have dietary needs or are celebrating, your cruise line can help you too
+If you have dietary needs or are celebrating, your cruise line can help you too; photos courtesy of Unsplash.

 Download your cruise line’s app